-We currently have nearly 600 apps predefined and you have the ability to add more.
+We currently have over 700 apps predefined, and you have the ability to add more.
 The predefined list continues to grow with every release.

 The apps displayed to the end-user are controlled by groups.
-We can mimic Active Directory groups or create local groups in HelloID.
+You can synchronize Active Directory groups or create local groups in HelloID.

 You can define when and how the portal or apps are accessed.
-HelloID can adhere to your organizations access policies with restriction features such as time or day.
+HelloID can adhere to your organizations access policies with restriction features such as time, location, or device.
 For example, you may not want users to access data outside of the typical work week and can easily limit availability to Monday – Friday, 9 a.m. – 5 p.m.

 You can also ensure access is not available outside of the network with restrictions on IP address.

-If you are hosting in our Microsoft Azure cloud, we use redundant servers in multiple regions in North America to maximize up time.
+HelloID uses redundant servers in multiple regions in North America and Western Europe to maximize up time.
 Your data never leaves the country of origin.
-We use RSA to encrypt data.
+We use RSA to encrypt your data.
 In addition, we utilize a consulting firm to provide complete penetration testing on a quarterly basis.
-We can also enhance the normal login process with multi-factor authentication (MFA) capabilities such as Radius server, PIN via SMS, or Authenticator apps from Google or Microsoft.
+You can also enhance the normal login process with multi-factor authentication (MFA) capabilities such as Radius server, PIN via SMS, or Authenticator apps from Google or Microsoft.

 IAM is Tools4ever's enterprise identity and access management software solution.
 It provides organizations with the power and insight they need to automate processes, provision accounts, and control access throughout their networks and applications.